jhallen/radioanalyzer/README.md

 upper bits are constant so the necessary logic is reduced.

 All bus component instances are required to have the BUS_ADDR parameter.
-This means it is easy to find the address map by using "grep":
+This means it is easy to find the address map by using the UNIX regular expression search tool "grep":

 	grep '\.BUS_ADDR' *.v